mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 #### Step 1.
 Get the user's email address
 ![](email_signup.png)

-Notice how we don't have any password field.
+Notice the absence of a password field.

-Since it's a little bit unorthodox you can include a short link explaining why we don't need a password.
+Since it's a little bit unorthodox I've included a short link explaining why we don't need a password.

 What happens behind the scenes here ?
 - After hitting "Continue", a call to the server is made with the name and the email address of the user.